On Good-for-MDPs Automata: Membership in EXPTIME for GFM

 The principle difference between the MC $\M'$ constructed in this section and $\M$ from the previous section is that the new MC $\M'$ needs to satisfy that $\mathrm{PSem}_{\C}^{\M'}(s_0) = 1$ ($s_0$ is the initial state of $\M'$), while still forcing the candidate NBW $\mathcal C$ to make decisions that lose probability of success, leading to $\mathrm{PSyn}_{\C}^{\M'}(s_0) < 1$.
 This makes the construction of $\M'$ more complex, but establishes that qualitative and full GFM are equivalent properties.

 The MC will also be constructed by parts and it has a central part.
-It will also have the MCs $\M_q$ for each non QGFM state $q$ and $\M_t$ for each non-residual transition $t$ from the previous section.
-We now describe the three potential problems of $\M$ of the previous section and the possible remedies.
+It will also have the MCs $\M_q$ for each non-QGFM state $q$ and $\M_t$ for each non-residual transition $t$ from the previous section.
+We now describe the three potential problems of $\M$ of the previous section before presenting the possible remedies.

-The first potential problem is in the central part as it might contain prefixes that cannot be extended to words in $\lang(\C)$.
+\begin{enumerate} \item The first potential problem is in the central part as it might contain prefixes that cannot be extended to words in $\lang(\C)$.
 Such prefixes should be excluded.
-This can be addressed by building a cross product with a deterministic safety automaton that recognises all the prefixes of $\lang(\C)$ (the safety hull of the language of $\C$) and removing the states that have no outgoing transitions in the product.

-The second problem is caused by the transitions to all MCs $\M_q$ and $\M_t$ from every state in the central part.
-This can, however, be avoided by including another safety automaton in the product that tracks, which of these transitions \emph{could} be used by our candidate NBW $\C$ at the moment, and only using those transitions.
-Note that this retains all transitions used in the proof to establish a difference between $\mathrm{PSem}_{\C}^{\M'}(s_0)$ and $\mathrm{PSyn}_{\C}^{\M'}(s_0)$ while guaranteeing that the semantic probability of winning after progressing to $\M_q$ or $\M_t$ is $1$.
+\item The second problem is caused by the transitions to all MCs $\M_q$ and $\M_t$ from every state in the central part.

-Removing the transitions to some of the $\M_q$ and $\M_t$ can potentially create a third problem, namely that no transitions to $\M_q$ and $\M_t$ are left so that there is no way leaving the central part of the MC.
-To address this problem, we can create a new MC for each state in the central part so that a word starting from the initial state of the MC can always be extended to an accepting word in $\lang(\C)$ by transitioning to this new MC.
-How such MCs can be constructed is detailed later.
+\item Removing the transitions to some of the $\M_q$ and $\M_t$ can potentially create a third problem, namely that no transitions to $\M_q$ and $\M_t$ are left so that there is no way leaving the central part of the MC.